1967 Hong Kong riots: Height of violence

-On 19 July, demonstrators set up barbed wire defences on the 20-storey Bank of China Building (owned by the PRC government).
+On 19 July, demonstrators set up barbed wire defences on the Bank of China Building.

-In response, police raided activist strongholds, including Kiu Kwan Mansion.
+In response, police raided leftist strongholds, including Kiu Kwan Mansion.
 In one of the raids, helicopters from HMS Hermes – a Royal Navy aircraft carrier – landed police on the roof of the building.
 Upon entering the building, the police discovered bombs and weapons, as well as a leftist "hospital" complete with dispensary and an operating theatre.

-The public outcry against the violence was widely reported in the media, and the activists again switched tactics.
-On 24 August, Lam Bun, a popular anti-leftist radio commentator, was murdered by a death squad posing as road maintenance workers as he drove to work with his cousin.
-Lam's assailants prevented him from getting out of his car, and he was burned alive.

-Other prominent figures of the media who had voiced opposition against the riots were also threatened, including Louis Cha, then chairman of the Ming Pao newspaper, who left Hong Kong for almost a year before returning.
+The public outcry against the violence was widely reported in the media, and the demonstrators again switched tactics.
+On 24 August, Lam Bun, a popular anti-communist radio commentator, was murdered by a death squad posing as road maintenance workers as he drove to work with his cousin.
+Lam's assailants prevented him from getting out of his car, and doused Lam and his cousin with petrol.
+They were both then set on fire.
+Lam died later that day in a hospital; his cousin died several days later.
+Other prominent figures of the media who had voiced opposition against the riots were also threatened, including Louis Cha, then chairman of the Ming Pao newspaper, who consequently left Hong Kong for almost a year before returning.

 The waves of bombings did not subside until October 1967.
-In December, Chinese Premier Zhou Enlai ordered the leftist groups in Hong Kong to stop all bombings, and the riots in Hong Kong finally came to an end.
-The disputes in total lasted 18 months.

-It became known much later that, during the riots, the commander of PLA's Guangzhou Military Region Huang Yongsheng (one of Lin Biao's top allies) secretly suggested invading and occupying Hong Kong, but his plan was vetoed by Zhou Enlai.
+In December, Chinese Premier Zhou Enlai ordered the leftist groups in Hong Kong to stop all bombings, and the riots in Hong Kong finally came to an end after 18 months.
+It became known much later that, during the riots, the commander of the People's Liberation Army's Guangzhou Military Region Huang Yongsheng (one of Lin Biao's top allies) secretly suggested invading and occupying Hong Kong, but his plan was vetoed by Zhou Enlai.

 Aftermath

 Casualties

-By the time the rioting subsided at the end of the year, 51 people had been killed, of whom at least 22 were killed by the police, and 15 died in bomb attacks, with 832 people sustaining injuries, while 4979 people were arrested and 1936 convicted.
+By the time the rioting subsided at the end of the year, 51 people had been killed, of whom at least 22 were killed by the police and 15 died in bomb attacks, with another 832 people sustaining injuries, while 4,979 people were arrested and 1,936 convicted.
 Millions of dollars in property damage resulted from the rioting, far in excess of that reported during the 1956 riot.
-Confidence in the colony's future declined among some sections of Hong Kong's populace, and many wealthy residents sold their properties and migrated overseas, particularly to places such as Australia, Singapore and Canada.
+Confidence in the colony's future declined among some sections of Hong Kong's populace, and many wealthy residents sold their properties and migrated overseas, particularly to places such as Australia, Canada, and Singapore.